 Reserve Bank Bulletin released

-The Reserve Bank today released the December 2010 issue of the Reserve Bank of New Zealand Bulletin.
+The Reserve Bank today released the last issue of the Reserve Bank Bulletin for 2011.

 External Communications Adviser